NCAR/VAPOR/docs/compilingWithOpenMP.rst

 Some of Vapor's libraries have been optimized with the OpenMP API.
 To build Vapor with these optimizations, ensure that your compiler supports OpenMP, and enable the following flags through `ccmake`,or by passing the arguments into `cmake`.

+Our team builds Vapor with OpenMP with LLVM 13+ and GCC 4.2+.

 Manually setting flags with ccmake
 ----------------------------------